vmware-tanzu/velero/v1.0.0-beta.1/locations.md

 - Cross-provider snapshots are not supported.
 If you have a cluster with more than one type of volume (e.g. EBS and Portworx), but you only have a `VolumeSnapshotLocation` configured for EBS, then Velero will **only** snapshot the EBS volumes.

-- Restic data is now stored under a prefix/subdirectory of the main Velero bucket, and will go into the bucket corresponding to the `BackupStorageLocation` selected by the user at backup creation time.
+- Restic data is stored under a prefix/subdirectory of the main Velero bucket, and will go into the bucket corresponding to the `BackupStorageLocation` selected by the user at backup creation time.

 ## Examples

-Let's look at some examples of how we can use this new mechanism to address each of our previously unsupported use cases:
+Let's look at some examples of how we can use this configuration mechanism to address some common use cases:

 #### Take snapshots of more than one kind of persistent volume in a single Velero backup (e.g. in a cluster with both EBS volumes and Portworx volumes)